RTEMS/rtems-docs/eng/glossary.rst

     ELF
         This term is an acronym for
         `Executable and Linkable Format <https://en.wikipedia.org/wiki/Executable_and_Linkable_Format>`_.

+    formal model
+        The term describes a model based on a notation that has a precise mathematical :term:`semantics`.

     GCC
         This term is an acronym for `GNU Compiler Collection <https://gcc.gnu.org/>`_.